AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 ---
-title: Getting Started with AEM Headless as a Cloud Service
+title: Getting Started with AEM Headless
 description: In this part of the AEM Headless Developer Journey, learn about AEM Headless prerequisites.
-exl-id: 9661e17b-fa9f-4689-900c-412b068e942c
 ---
-# Getting Started with AEM Headless as a Cloud Service {#getting-started}
+# Getting Started with AEM Headless {#getting-started}

 In this part of the [AEM Headless Developer Journey,](overview.md) learn about what is required to get your own project started with AEM Headless.